 Skip to main content

 Network issues can cause an API request to drop the response, even if Velobase successfully processed it.
-To prevent double charges when you retry a request, Velobase APIs require an idempotency identifier.
+To prevent duplicate processing when you retry, Velobase’s billing primitives require an idempotency identifier.

 How it works